qlu-lab/POP-TOOLS/README.md

 Please see the [TL;DR](https://github.com/qlu-lab/POP-TOOLS/wiki/1.-POP%E2%80%90GWAS#tldr) for **ML-assisted GWAS** using `POP-GWAS`

-Please see the [TL;DR](https://github.com/qlu-lab/POP-TOOLS/wiki/2.-POP%E2%80%90GWAS-for-Rare%E2%80%90Variant-Association-Analysis#tldr) for **ML-assisted Rare-Variant Association Analysis** (single-variant and gene-level burden test) using `POP-GWAS`.
+Please see the [TL;DR](https://github.com/qlu-lab/POP-TOOLS/wiki/2.-POP%E2%80%90GWAS-for-Rare%E2%80%90Variant-Association-Analysis#tldr) for **ML-assisted Rare-Variant Association Studies** (single-variant and gene-level burden test) using `POP-GWAS`.

 Please see the [wiki](https://github.com/qlu-lab/POP-TOOLS/wiki) for tutorials describing the basic function along with a detailed manual of `POP-TOOLS`.